-This Criterion applies where the Entity uses Outsourcing Contractors that takes Custody of CoC Material that they own or control.
+This criterion applies where the Entity uses Outsourcing Contractors that takes Custody of CoC Material that they own or Control.

-- The Entity should know the Quantities of CoC Material supplied to the Outsourcing Contractor (since it owns or controls the CoC Material). - The Output Quantity (CoC Material that leaves Custody of the Entity on delivery to a customer) and the Quantity of CoC Material physically returned to the Entity is reported to the Entity by the Outsourcing Contractor under 2.3. - A reliable understanding of the material flows in the outsourced process will inform whether the Output and returned Quantities are consistent with the Quantity provided to the Outsourcing Contractor, taking into account expected material losses from processing. - The CoC Material Quantities handled by the Outsourcing Contractor need to be recorded in the Entity's Material Accounting System, since the Outsourcing Contractor falls within the Entity's CoC Certification Scope. - If there are unreasonable inconsistencies, such as unexplained weight changes or inability to reconcile in-flows and out-flows or inconsistencies outside of the boundaries of normal production variables, then the Contractor's systems are inadequate.
-In this case, the Quantities of Material supplied to the Outsourcing Contractor can no longer be considered CoC Material.
+A reliable understanding of the material flows in the outsourced process will inform whether the Output and returned quantities are consistent with the quantity provided to the Outsourcing Contractor, taking into account expected material losses from processing.

+If there are unreasonable inconsistencies, such as unexplained weight changes or inability to reconcile in-flows and out-flows or inconsistencies outside of the boundaries of normal production variables, then the Contractor's systems are inadequate.
+In this case, the quantities of material supplied to the Outsourcing Contractor can no longer be considered CoC Material.

-o The risk assessment in 2.2(c) should be updated accordingly and measures to address the situation put in place.
+The risk assessment in criterion 2.2(c) should be updated accordingly and measures to address the situation put in place.
 This may include removing the Contractor from the CoC Certification Scope, or temporarily removing the Contractor from handling CoC Material until their systems have improved.